syedahirafatima/CloneChat.ai/README.md

 ✔️ A modern AI chatbot built with **Flask** and **OpenAI**. <br>
-✔️ Users can set the bot's name and personality traits and chat interactively in a browser. <br> ✔️ It has multilingual support; it understands and replies in the same language and tone you use, whether it’s English, French, Spanish, or more.
+✔️ Users can set the bot's name and personality traits and chat interactively in a browser. <br> ✔️ It has multilingual support; it understands and replies in the same language and tone you use, whether it’s English, French, Spanish, or more.<br>
 ⚠️ This project is intended for **testing and demonstration purposes only**.
 Do **not** reuse, redistribute, or deploy commercially.

 ---

 # 💡 Why I Built This
 ➤ CloneChat was born from my own search for connection.
-I wanted to turn that feeling into something meaningful, a platform where people can shape their ideal companion or friend, express themselves freely, and feel heard, even in silence.
+I wanted to turn that feeling into something meaningful, a platform where people can shape their ideal companion or friend, express themselves freely, and feel heard, even in silence.<br>

 ➤ To explore how AI can reflect human traits and emotions through language.